Table of contents

 Optimization of production in a small company

 Production planning represents the core of the manufacturing process.
-The purpose of production planning is to organize the resources needed in managing production costs, time and labor in manufacturing operations.
-Nowadays more and more products have similar technological characteristics, so competitiveness on the market depends not on how unique they are but rather on effectively their production is organized.
-Companies which produce sophisticated goods, according to clients guidelines, for individual orders or as series production often face problems and have to compromise between customer needs, complexity of production process and effectiveness.
-That’s why optimization of the production planning is very important and many companies search for the best strategy to implement.
+Production planning aims to organize the resources needed in managing production costs, time, and labour in manufacturing operations.
+Nowadays, more and more products have similar technological characteristics, so competitiveness in the market depends not on how unique they are but instead on effectively their production is organized.
+Companies that produce sophisticated goods, according to clients guidelines, for individual orders or as series production often face problems and have to compromise between customer needs, the complexity of the production process and effectiveness.
+That’s why optimization of production planning is essential, and many companies search for the best strategy to implement.